SaiKiranCVN/Data-Engineering-Capstone/README.md

 * depdate = departure date from the USA
 * i94visa = reason for immigration

+This data model works, since we can store these 3 tables(star model) in redshift if we wanted, and perform joins to extract all the required information to check if the average temperature effects immigration.

-Follow the instructions in the notebook!
+Follow the instructions in the notebook for stepwise implementation!